brimdata/zed/docs/lake/format.md

 Configuration state describing a lake or pool is also stored in mutable objects.
-Zed lakes simply use a commit journal to store configuration like the list of pools and pool attributes, indexing rules used across pools, etc.  Here, a generic interface to a commit journal manages any configuration state simply as a key-value store of snapshots providing time travel over the configuration history.
+Zed lakes simply use a commit journal to store configuration like the list of pools and pool attributes.
+Here, a generic interface to a commit journal manages any configuration state simply as a key-value store of snapshots providing time travel over the configuration history.